vedprakash-m/carpool/docs/entra-deployment-guide.md

    ```
    Subject: New Login Option Available - Microsoft Account Integration

-   Dear VCarpool Users,
+   Dear Carpool Users,

-   We're excited to announce that you can now sign in to VCarpool using your Microsoft account!
+   We're excited to announce that you can now sign in to Carpool using your Microsoft account!
    This provides enhanced security and convenience.

    What's New: